-Notre Dame of Maryland University values safety, diversity, equity, inclusion, and social responsibility.
-Consistent with these principles, the University does not discriminate in offering equal access to its educational programs and activities or with respect to employment terms and conditions on the basis of age, color, creed, disability, genetic information, marital status, national or ethnic origin or ancestry, race, religion, sex (including pregnancy, sexual orientation, or gender identity or expression), or veteran's status in accordance with applicable federal, state, and local laws and regulations including but not limited to Title IX of the Education Amendments of 1972 as amended (Title IX), Title VI of the Civil Rights Act of 1964 as amended (Title VI), Title VII of the Civil Rights Act of 1964 as amended (Title VI), Title VII of the Civil Rights Act of 1970 as amended (ADA), and Age Discrimination in Employment Act of 1967 as amended, etc.
+Notre Dame of Maryland University values safety, cultural and racial diversity, social responsibility, lifelong learning, equity, and civic engagement.
+Consistent with these principles, the University does not discriminate in offering equal access to its educational programs and activities or with respect to employment terms and conditions on the basis of age, ancestry, color, creed, disability, gender, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or protected veteran's status in accordance with applicable federal, state, and local laws and regulations including but not limited to Title IX of the Education Amendments of 1972 as amended (Title IX), Title VI of the Civil Rights Act of 1964 as amended (Title VI), Title VII of the Civil Rights Act of 1964 as amended (Title VI), Section 504 of the Rehabilitation Act of 1973 (Section 504), Americans with Disabilities Act of 1990 as amended (ADA), and Age Discrimination in Employment Act of 1967 as amended.

-Inquiries or concerns regarding the application of this statement and related policies may be referred to:
+Inquiries or concerns regarding the application of this statement and related policies may be referred, without fear of retaliation, to:

-Greg FitzGerald Title IX/504/ADA Coordinator Notre Dame of Maryland University 4701 N. Charles Street Caroline Hall, Room 106 Baltimore, MD 21210 (410) 532-5109 titleix@ndm.edu
+Greg FitzGerald, Title IX Coordinator Notre Dame of Maryland University 4701 N. Charles Street Gibbons Hall, Room 106 Baltimore, MD 21210 (410) 532-5109 gfitzgerald@ndm.edu